CiscoDevNet/netprog_basics/network_device_apis/restconf/README.md

 ## DevNet Sandbox
 This lesson leverages the [Always On: NETCONF/YANG & RESTCONF on IOS XE](https://devnetsandbox.cisco.com/RM/Diagram/Index/27d9747a-db48-4565-8d44-df318fce37ad?diagramType=Topology) Sandbox.
 This sandbox requires no reservation **or** VPN connection.

+***Note: In the video, a different DevNet Sandbox is used***

+Use host address of `ios-xe-mgmt.cisco.com` and port `9443` for all RESTCONF API connections rather than the address of `10.10.20.21` and port `443` that is used in the videos.